 During the 2012-13 academic year, I was a Donald D. Harrington Fellow in Anthropology at the University of Texas, Austin.
-I recently accepted a position as Associate Professor of Anthropology at Texas beginning in Fall 2013.
+In 2013 I accepted a position as Associate Professor of Anthropology and Native American and Indigenous Studies (NAIS) at Texas, a department and program comprised of diverse colleagues and students who have warmly welcomed me.
+I finally figured out that I am a plains person at heart.
+I needed to be back under these big and tumultuous mid-continent skies.
+I remain on a 0% appointment at Berkeley so I can finish working with my graduate students there.
 I study the ways in which genetic science is co-constituted with notions of race and indigeneity and I have a just published book on the subject, Native American DNA: Tribal Belonging and the False Promise of Genetic Science.
 More broadly, I am interested in the historical and ongoing roles of science and technology (technoscience) in the colonization of indigenous peoples and others.
 Yet because tribes and other indigenous peoples insist on their status as sovereigns, I am also interested in the increasing role of technoscience in indigenous governance.
 How do U.S. tribes and others resist, regulate, collaborate in, and initiate research and technology development in ways that support self-governance and cultural sovereignty?
 What are the challenges for indigenous peoples related to science and technology, and what types of innovative work and thinking occur at the interface of technoscience and indigenous governance?
 Finally, how will indigenous governance of and through research and technology development affect the priorities, practices, and values of technoscientific fields?
 I bring into my research, collaborations, and teaching indigenous, postcolonial, and feminist science studies analyses that enable not only critique but generative thinking about the possibilities for democratizing science and technology.

 As for knowledge production outside the academy, I am a member of the Oak Lake Writers, a group of Dakota, Lakota, and Nakota (Oceti Sakowin) writers.
 I am also Content Editor of our Web page: www.oaklakewriters.org.
 We meet annually at the Oak Lake Field Station in southeastern South Dakota.
 Our works include This Stretch of the River(2006), a collection of memoirs, historical and critical essays, and poems.
 The volume documents Oceti Sakowin relationships with Mnisose (the Missouri River) and other rivers in our historic homelands, especially in the wake of the Lewis and Clark Corps of Discovery Expedition.
 Our collection, He Sapa Woihanble (Black Hills Dream), was released in August 2011 by Living Justice Press (St. Paul, MN).
 This volume documents Oceti Sakowin peoples' ongoing relationships with He Sapa or the Black Hills.